percona/cloud-tools/doc/QueryAnalytics.rst

  If you divide 34.7 million queries by 86.4 thousand seconds, you get 401.6 queries per second.
-:Load: Abstract measure of intensity for the query, calculated as the total time it took to execute all queries (see *Total*) divided by the actual time that passed.
+:Load: Abstract measure of intensity for the query, calculated as the total time it took to execute all queries (see *Total Time*) divided by the actual time that passed.
  For example, ``INSERT metric_data`` was executed 34.7 million times during the last 24 hours with an average execution time of 38.99 milliseconds (see *Avg Time*).
- This adds up to the total time of 1 day and 7 hours (31 hours).
+ This adds up to a total execution time of 1 day and 7 hours (31 hours).
  If you divide 31 hours by 24 hours that actually passed during the period, you get a load value of 1.331.
 :Load %: Percentage of the load this query produced